pingidentity/pingone-go-client/pingone/docs/EnvironmentBillOfMaterialsProduct.md

 `func (o *EnvironmentBillOfMaterialsProduct) HasTags() bool`

 HasTags returns a boolean if a field has been set.

-### GetType

-`func (o *EnvironmentBillOfMaterialsProduct) GetType() EnvironmentBillOfMaterialsProductType`

-GetType returns the Type field if non-nil, zero value otherwise.

-### GetTypeOk

-`func (o *EnvironmentBillOfMaterialsProduct) GetTypeOk() (*EnvironmentBillOfMaterialsProductType, bool)`

-GetTypeOk returns a tuple with the Type field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetType

-`func (o *EnvironmentBillOfMaterialsProduct) SetType(v EnvironmentBillOfMaterialsProductType)`

-SetType sets Type field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)